jim60105/docker-whisperX/README.md

 Please refer to [the latest vulnerability scan report](https://github.com/jim60105/docker-whisperX/actions/workflows/scan.yml?query=is%3Asuccess) from our scanning workflow artifact.
 You can see that the _UBI_ version has fewer vulnerabilities compared to the _Python official image_ version.

 You can get the pre-built image at tag [ubi-no_model](https://github.com/jim60105/docker-whisperX/pkgs/container/whisperx/156402794?tag=ubi-no_model).
 Notice that only `no_model` is available.
-Feel free to build your own image with the [Dockerfile.ubi](Dockerfile.ubi) for your needs.
+Feel free to build your own image with the [ubi.Dockerfile](ubi.Dockerfile) for your needs.
 This Dockerfile supports the same build arguments as the default one.

 ```bash
 docker run --gpus all -it -v ".:/app" ghcr.io/jim60105/whisperx:ubi-no_model -- --model tiny --language en --output_format srt audio.mp3